learn-co-curriculum/ds-flex-phase-1-project-overview/README.md

 Your assigned One-on-One lead can help you find out exactly how many days you should spend on your end-of-phase project using the Flex Cadence and Milestones Calendar - please ask if you need help planning your project time!

-At the end of the project, you will have a live Project Review session ***with an instructor who is not your One-on-One Lead!*** Passing that review is how you progress to the next Phase, and you are required to pass all Phase Project Reviews in numerical order to complete the course.
+At the end of the project, you will have a live Project Review session with an instructor.
+Passing that review is how you progress to the next Phase, and you are required to pass all Phase Project Reviews in numerical order to complete the course.

 Project Requirements